Anton0Lee/Deep-learning-challenge/Neural Network Model Analysis Report.md

 <br/>

 ## Summary
-After 10 times of attempts, the deep learning model was not able to achieve a target predictive accuracy higher than 75%.
-The accuracy of each model is included in the name of the file for easier comparison.
-Although it was not able to achieve 75% accuracy, it produced a very close accuracy percentage (ie. 72.71%) after 10 attempts.
-It is still a useful and realiable model for Alphabet Soup to predict whether applicants will be successful if funded by Alphabet Soup.
+After ten attempts, the deep learning model did not reach the target predictive accuracy of over 75%.
+The accuracy of each model is included in the file names for easier comparison.
+Despite falling short of the target, the model achieved a close accuracy of 72.71% on the tenth attempt.
+This makes it a useful and reliable tool for Alphabet Soup to predict the success of applicants if funded.

-To further improve the accuracy of the model, an alternative method, such as using "KerasTuner" function, can be used.
-It may be a better way to achieve a higher percentage as KerasTuner automates the process of finding the best hyperparameters by performing a search over a defined space of possible values.
-It helps in achieving better model accuracy, faster convergence, and reduced overfitting.
+To further improve the model's accuracy, an alternative method such as using the "KerasTuner" function can be considered.
+KerasTuner automates the process of finding the best hyperparameters by searching over a defined space of possible values, potentially leading to better model accuracy, faster convergence, and reduced overfitting.